ANNUAL REPORT 2015-16

 project of 1998 re-introduced a more religious ethos through the setting

 up of Faith schools.

-- In April we had Luke Donnellan, the BHA's Head of Education, to speak
+- In April we had Luke Donnellan, the Humanists UK's Head of Education, to speak

 about the How, the When and the Why of teaching Humanism in schools.

 He also replied to questions about the state of RE and its future prospects,